 The police were often forceful with the crowd, but many patrons began to make a performance in front of the police by posing and making exaggerated movements.
 This was cheered on by the crowd, which only pumped up the crowd.
 Chants of “Gay Power!” moved through the crowd and an edge of hostility took over.

 That is when violence broke out, with the crowd advancing toward the police.
-Outnumbered by 500 to 600 people, they were forced to barricade themselves in the bar for safety.
+Outnumbered by 500 to 600 people, police officers were forced to barricade themselves in the bar for safety.
 Bricks were hurled and windows were broken, with the bar eventually being set on fire.

 The uprising continued for the next five days as a spontaneous response to the outrage that had been building within the community for years due to discrimination and mistreatment.